Can you file legal action against your spouse for adultery?

 Proof of adultery under Section 54(1) of LRA

-According to the ruling in Shanmugam v.
-Pitchamany & Anor, the petitioner has the burden of proving beyond a reasonable doubt that the respondent committed adultery and that the alleged adulterous relationship caused the marriage breakdown.
+• According to the ruling in Shanmugam v.
+Pitchamany & Anor, the petitioner has to prove beyond a reasonable doubt that the respondent committed adultery.
+They also must prove that the alleged affair caused the marriage breakdown.

-The judge in Kang Ka Heng v.
+• The judge in Kang Ka Heng v.
 Ng Mooi Tee found beyond a reasonable doubt that the petitioner’s adulterous relationship with the co-respondent led to the dissolution of their marriage.
-The petitioner has acknowledged the existence of such an affair, which was further evident by the birth of a child from the adulterous relationship.
+The petitioner has acknowledged the affair.
+The birth of a child from the affair makes it clear.

 • Regular visits by the respondent and co-respondent to the babysitter’s house to visit the co-respondent’s daughter;